Gummy Manufacturing and Metal Casting: Same Melt, Mold, Cool Process. Can the Candy Industry Borrow Foundry Defect Prediction?

 Parallels Between Gummy and Metal Casting

-At the most fundamental level, both processes are governed by the same physical principles: fluid flow, heat transfer, and phase change.
-In gummy production, the melt is a hot, viscous sugar-gelatin solution; in casting, it’s molten metal.
-In both cases, defects arise from similar root causes-incomplete filling, trapped air, uneven cooling, and shrinkage.
-Foundries have spent decades developing predictive models for these defects.
-Gummy manufacturers can adapt these models, especially for:
+At a basic level, both processes follow the same physics: fluid flow, heat transfer, and phase change.
+In gummy production, the melt is a hot, viscous sugar-gelatin solution; in casting, it's molten metal.
+Defects stem from similar underlying causes—incomplete filling, trapped air, uneven cooling, and shrinkage.
+Foundries have spent decades perfecting predictive models.
+Gummy producers can adapt those models for:

-- Solidification and cooling profiles: Predicting where uneven cooling will cause surface cracking or dimensional warpage.
+• Solidification and cooling profiles to predict where uneven cooling causes cracks or warpage.

 1. Simulation and Defect Mapping